vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ![ee - 34](images/ee-34.png)

 This DAG takes about 10-12 mins end-to-end.
-You can check the status in EMR on EKS console.
+You can check the status in [EMR on EKS console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#virtual-cluster-list:) (Right click -> Open Link in New Tab).

 ![ee - 36](images/ee-36.png)